-A management plan is one of the most basic and important tools to improve the long-term health of your forest.
+A management plan is one of the most important tools you can use to improve your forest’s long-term health.
 When you develop a plan for your forest, you establish your goals for the property, identify and describe current resources, and develop a timeline and set of strategies for achieving your goals.
-It helps your actions flow from your intentions.
-A forest management plan can also enable you to achieve property tax benefits, pursue forest certification, and access cost-share programs to fund restoration or habitat improvements.
+A forest management plan can also enable you to achieve property tax benefits, pursue forest certification, and qualify for cost-share programs to fund restoration or habitat improvements.

-- EQIP – Funding Program that Pays for Management Planning
+- EQIP – A Funding Program that Pays for Management Planning

-Other resources to help you plan your management:
+Other resources to help you plan your forest management:

 - Guides to write management plans and measure stands: